In a world of CRMs, email automation, and lead scoring, it’s hard to believe that a 50-year-old sales methodology still has merit.

 - “How were you hoping I might be able to help you?”

-If the buyer comes back to you with questions, as a question right back, such as “Why is that important to you?”
+If the buyer comes back to you with questions—for example, during a sales demo—ask a question right back, such as “Why is that important to you?”

 This may feel a little uncomfortable at first, but you’ll get there with some practice.